-Government grants are recognised when there is reasonable assurance that the entity will comply with the conditions attaching to them and the grant will be systematic basis to the costs that it is intended to compensate.
-Where the grant relates to an asset, it is recognised as deferred income and released to income in equal amounts over the expected useful life of the related asset.
+Government grants are recognised when there is reasonable assurance that the entity will comply with the conditions attaching to them and the grant will be received.

+When the grant relates to an expense item, in line with IAS 20.29, the entity includes the government grant income with the related operating expenses on the statement of comprehensive income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
+Where the grant relates to an asset, it is recognised as deferred income and in line with IAS 20.29, the entity releases the government grant income with the related operating expenses on the statement of comprehensive income in equal amounts over the expected useful life of the related asset.